haow85/ZeroMat/README.md

 ZeroMat is really important because:

     1. It is the first algorithm that solves cold start problem in recommender systems with no input data.
-    2. The experiemnts on the paper demonstrates that human cultural tastes (or, user item rating data) follows a predictable distribution after evolution for sometime.
+    2. The experiemnts on the paper demonstrate that human cultural tastes (or, user item rating data) follows a predictable distribution after evolution for sometime.
     3. Because of observations in 2, our public culture is pre-determined.
 Human cultural evolution converges to Zipf's distribution and the details have no relation with history.